hpca-uji/Proteo/README.md

 # Proteo - Dev branch

 ## Overview
-This branch contains the codebase used for Proteo developing branch.
+This branch contains the codebase used for Proteo experiments and results presented for the paper in section "Paper Information" in the system Nasp.
+The code represents the state of the project at the time of submission and is tagged accordingly.

+## Paper Information
+- **Title:** Redimensionamiento Dinámico de Aplicaciones Maleables mediante RMA
+- **Authors:** Iker Martín-Álvarez, José I. Aliaga, Maribel Castillo
+- **Journal:** XXXV Jornadas de Paralelismo
+- **Submission Date:** XX/03/2025

 ## Branch Structure
 This branch is divided into the following 4 directories: